sourcebots/docs/docs/tutorials/connecting-your-kit.md

     end goes into the Motor Board.
 6. Connect the Arduino to the Pi by way of the USB-A (rectangle) to USB-B (square-like) cable.

-!!! warning
-    Please don't connect the Arduino to the Raspberry Pi via the USB Hub.
-If the Arduino is not connected *directly* to the Pi, you may have issues with getting enough power to it.

 7. Connect the Servo Board to the Power Board by screwing the two 7.5mm (large) CamCons onto the opposite ends of a pair of wires, ensuring that positive connects to positive and ground to ground, and then plugging one end into